ntt-omw/hld-doc/sonic-fpmsyncd-nhg/hld_fpmsyncd-NTT.md

 Del route

-1. Delete static route created in previous test (which cause zebra to send `RTM_DELNEXTHOP`)
+1. Delete static or bgp route created in previous test
 2. Confirm `APPL_DB` entries are deleted as expected

 Sample of APPL_DB output result when Del route.